rq-Chen/rq-Chen.github.io/Homepage.md

 ## News

-- I have just finished a five-week long summer research about EEG functional-connectivity-based microstates and its implications at Prof. [Bo Hong](http://mcgovern.med.tsinghua.edu.cn/en/infoshow-1205.html)'s lab at Tsinghua University (THU), China. ([Details](summer-research-THU/index.html))
+- I have just finished a five-week long summer research about EEG functional-connectivity-based microstates and its implications at Prof. [Hong, Bo](http://mcgovern.med.tsinghua.edu.cn/en/infoshow-1205.html)'s lab at Tsinghua University (THU), China. ([Details](summer-research-THU/index.html))
-- Currently, I am preparing for my undergraduate research project about sequential working memory with the guidance of Prof. [Huan Luo](http://mgv.pku.edu.cn/english/people/lbd/sopacs/220154.htm). ([Details](https://github.com/rq-Chen/Undergraduate_Research_at_PKU/tree/master/))
+- Currently, I am preparing for my undergraduate research project about sequential working memory with the guidance of Prof. [Luo, Huan](http://mgv.pku.edu.cn/english/people/lbd/sopacs/220154.htm). ([Details](https://github.com/rq-Chen/Undergraduate_Research_at_PKU/tree/master/))

 - I participated in the *2019 Tsinghua-Peking McGovern CLS CIBR Summer Program for Neuroscience and Cognitive Science* at THU this summer. ([Details](summer-school/index.html))
 - I have been taking a lot of courses about cognitive neuroscience at PKU. ([Details](#relevant courses))

-**Last updated:** 17, Sept.
+**Last updated:** 23, Sept.
 2019